chriskyfung/chriskyfung.github.io/_posts/linux/2019-04-04-Install-Chrome-Remote-Desktop-on-Kubuntu.md

 self.child_env["DISPLAY"] = ":%d" % display
 ```

-Press `Ctrl+X` and then `Y` to save the file and exit the editor.
+Press **Ctrl + X** and then `Y` to save the file and exit the editor.
 Finally, start Chrome Remote Desktop with the following command.

 ```bash
 /opt/google/chrome-remote-desktop/chrome-remote-desktop --start